cculianu/bch-functions/readme.md

 This section summarizes the evolution of this document.

+- **v2.1.0 - 2025-08-11**
+  - Come up with the `fCanDefineFunctions` scheme to prohibit "code that writes code".
 - **v2.0.0 – 2025-05-27**
   - Split `OP_EVAL` into `OP_DEFINE` and `OP_INVOKE`
 - **v1.0.1 – 2025-05-02**